Stedi/jsonata-rs/README.md

 /* Output: ["el", "or"] */
 ```

 This is implemented in each built-in function itself.
-For example, if `$string` sees that it is called with no arguments, it will use the current context.
+For example, if `$string` sees that it is called without arguments, it will use the current context.

 In addition, for all the built-in functions, type checking of arguments is also implemented directly in the functions themselves so that you get equivalent runtime errors for passing the wrong things to these functions as you would in reference JSONata.